realworldocaml/book/en/foreign-function-interface.md

 ...
 ```

-These functions all return an `'a typ', where the `'a` component is the OCaml
+These functions all return an `'a typ`, where the `'a` component is the OCaml
 representation of the C type.
 For example, OCaml only supports double-precision
 floating point numbers, and so both of the C `float` and `double` functions map
 to the OCaml `float` type.
 The `Ffi.Unsigned` and `Ffi.Signed` modules provide